Study Abroad? Top 20 Need-To-Knows To Travel Smart

 - Ask your doctor whether there are any specific recommendations or additional vaccines prescribed for your study destination.

-- Ensure that you will get the regular supply of your prescriptions abroad.
-If not, carry alternative prescriptions from the doctor which will be easily accessible while you study abroad.
+- Ensure that you will get a regular supply of your prescriptions abroad.
+If not, carry alternative prescriptions from the doctor, which will be easily accessible while you study abroad.

 7. BE READY TO ACCEPT A NEW CULTURE: